CorentinDumery/DimensionReduction/README.md

 4. Conclusion: State any conclusions, and describe any hypotheses/conjectures that have arisen from your analysis/experiments.
 Give a few interesting questions that have come up during your exploration.
 Describe some possible further applications of these techniques.
-The nal report should be completely self-contained and easy to read.
+The final report should be completely self-contained and easy to read.
 Each section should read as a well-written stand-alone section, beginning with an introductory paragraph and continuing with a sequential development of subsections.
 Good writing is encouraged throughout.